Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Maslow's hierarchy of needs are a series of physiological and emotional requirements for human contentment, arranged in order of necessity.

 Explain Maslow's hierarchy of needs

-Maslow's hierarchy of needs is often portrayed in the shape of a pyramid, with the largest and most fundamental levels of needs at the bottom, and the need for self-actualization at the top.
+Maslow's hierarchy of needs is often portrayed in the shape of a pyramid, with the greatest and most fundamental levels of needs at the bottom, and the need for self-actualization at the top.

 The order of needs as categorized by Maslow are physiological; safety; love and belonging; esteem; and self-actualization.

-Maslow acknowledged that many different levels of motivation are likely to be going on in a human all at once.
+Maslow acknowledged that many different levels of motivation are likely to be present in a human all at once.
 His focus in discussing the hierarchy was to identify the basic types of motivation and the order that they generally progress as lower needs are reasonably well met.

 For the most part, physiological needs are obvious – they are the literal requirements for human survival.
 If these requirements are not met, the human body simply cannot continue to function.
 Air, water, and food are metabolic requirements for survival in all animals, including humans.
 Clothing and shelter provide necessary protection from the elements.
 The intensity of the human sexual instinct is shaped more by sexual competition than maintaining a birth rate adequate to survival of the species.